4ndrelim/4ndrelim.github.io/content/blog/seeds-of-change/index.md

 ## Somewhere, Beyond the Sea
 Rizhao's life stories left me with a heavy heart.
 Already, the boat rides into the sunset, the breeze brushing face, the contemplative discussions, left me brooding over my own direction in life.
 As I looked out over the horizon on one of the many rides, a song I haven't played in awhile re-surfaced in my mind.
 I had a hearty time singing with the boys.

-Bobby Darin's _Beyond The Sea_ would go on and live rent-free on loop in my head for the next few months.
+[Bobby Darin's _Beyond The Sea_](https://www.youtube.com/watch?v=Sq995BHejPU) would go on and live rent-free on loop in my head for the next few months.
 In joyous times, I'd sing along with it; on most days, just a hum.
-It tide me through tougher times and brought back fond memories of my experiences in Krabi and Nepal.
+It tided me through tougher times and brought back fond memories of my experiences in Krabi and Nepal.

 Spotify informed I've replayed it 439 times since May.
 Proud fan.